 I actually didn’t know about all the bleeding that takes place after giving birth.
 No one really told me about that.
 I just thought you pushed out the baby and the afterbirth and that was that.
 I didn’t reflect on it being attached to the wall of the uterus .
 Or that it would leave a big wound in the uterus when it came off.
-It’s normal to bleed between 4 to 6 weeks.
+Did you know that it is normal to bleed between 4 to 6 weeks after giving birth?

-It’s recommended not to use tampons or menstrual cups because you have a wound that can get infected (this is not like your normal monthly bleedings).
-And it’s not like being on your period.
+It’s recommended not to use tampons or menstrual cups because you have a wound that can get infected.
+It’s not like being on your period.
 At least not at first.
 You’re bleeding quite a lot.
-The hospital will provide you with disposable panties during your stay but when you leave, you’re on your own (it’s a worldwide tradition to steal a few).
+Most hospitals will provide you with disposable panties during your stay but when you leave, you’re on your own (it’s a worldwide tradition to steal a few).